Ian Darling: Biography

 Paul Kelly - Stories of Me based on prominent Australian singer songwriter Paul Kelly opened at the Melbourne International Film Festival in 2012 and won the Film Critics Circle of Australia Best Documentary Award.

 Stories From the Inside looked into a group of young first time offenders in Port Philip Prison.
 Suzy & The Simple Man an environmental love story featuring Suzy and Jon Muir, discusses sustainability and survival in a remote country community.
 The film premiered in 2016 at the Sydney Film Festival and had sold out screenings at Melbourne International Film Festival.
 Life After The Oasis re-connected with original participants from The Oasis ten years later, premiering in the Sydney Film Festival in 2019.

 The Final Quarter (2019) re-examines the final three years of Sydney Swans footballer Adam Goodes’ playing career.
 Made entirely from archival footage, photos and interviews sourced from television, radio and newspapers, the film reviews the national conversation that took place over this period.
 Darling directed the music clip video for the end credit song by Paul Kelly "Every Day My Mother's Voice" released for Mother's Day 2019.

+The Pool (2024) was filmed at Bondi Icebergs Club, Bondi, Australia and premiered at Sydney Film Festival before screening at the Adelaide Film Festival, CinefestOz, Byron Bay Film Festival with an International premiere at DocEdge.

-Darling shared some of his personal story in the 2021 play "The Twins" co-written by school friend Greg Fleet and Sarah Butler, Darling and Fleet played themselves onstage.
+Darling shared some of his personal story in the 2021 play "The Twins" co-written by school friend Greg Fleet and Sarah Butler, Darling and Fleet played themselves on stage.
 The play toured to the Adelaide Fringe Festival (one of only a handful of performances originating outside of South Australia during the pandemic) and then Sydney, Canberra and Melbourne.

 Darling is the founder and patron of Documentary Australia, a not for profit organisation which encourages collaboration between philanthropic grant makers, charities and documentary filmmakers and winner of the Stanley Hawes Award in 2013.
 He was chair of the Documentary Australia Foundation from 2006 to 2011.
 Darling is chair of Good Pitch2 Australia, a not-for-profit event hosted in Australia by Shark Island Institute and Documentary Australia.
 The three Good Pitch events raised more than $15 million in philanthropic grants for the funding of 19 social impact documentaries and their impact campaigns.